ivorystarrzz/CSS-Button/README.md

 # CSS-Button

-Button created with HTML and CSS
+Showcasing my CSS skills with a creative button.
+Created with HTML and CSS.
+When clicked, button glows neon blue

 ![](btnImage.PNG)